bjoerrrn/storj-system-health.sh/README.md

 ```

 ## automation
-this is a crontab example, which checks on a regular base each 15 mins and sends an informative summary each morning at 8 am.
+to let the health check run automatically, here's a crontab example, which runs the script each 15 mins and sends an informative summary each morning at 8 am.
 ```
 0  8    * * *   pi      /home/pi/storj-checks.sh debug
 */15 *  * * *   pi      /home/pi/storj-checks.sh